 Below is a list of common puppy questions we have gathered.
-Hopefully we can answer some of your questions you may have.
+Hopefully, we can answer some of your questions you may have.

 House training your puppy takes time, patience, and positive reinforcement.
-According to WebMD, it typically takes 4-6 months to fully house train your puppy.
-And while you’re training, don’t worry if there are occasional setbacks.
+According to WebMD, it typically takes 4-6 months to fully house-train your puppy.
+And while you're training, don’t worry if there are occasional setbacks.
 Your puppy will learn the procedure in time.
 Most experts agree that you should start housetraining when the puppy is between 12-16 weeks old.
 And as a general rule of thumb, your pup can hold it only for as many hours as his age in months.
 Experts recommend confining the puppy to a defined space, whether that means in a crate, in a room, or on a leash.
-As your puppy learns that they need to go outside to do their business, you can gradually give them more freedom to roam about the house.
+As your puppy learns that they need to go outside to do its business, you can gradually give them more freedom to roam about the house.

 When you start the process of house training, follow these steps: